 “I like to advise clients to follow the 60% rule,” said Magdalena Johndrow, a financial expert who specializes in helping millennials invest at Johndrow Wealth Management.
 “Keep your expected monthly living expenses to 60% of your income and place the remaining 40% into four savings buckets.”

 As for what to do after your emergency fund, Johndrow recommended grouping your subsequent savings goals into short-term, long-term, retirement and fun categories.

 The exact percentage you’re able to save might vary.
 If saving 40% of your income is impossible on your current salary, start with a number that makes more sense for your budget today.

 Hopefully, your earnings will eventually increase thanks to a promotion, a new job or extra side hustle money.
 Whenever you earn a pay raise, revisit how much of your income you’re able to save.

 No matter how much you’re able to save each month, the concept is the same.
-After you’ve set aside a portion of your budget for living expenses, here are a few savings goals to work toward:
+After you’ve set aside a portion of your budget for living expenses, here are a few goals to work toward: